pachterlab/splitcode-tutorial/docs/source/reference_guide.rst

      - grp_A
    * - distances
      - Allowable error tolerance
-     - Supports setting hamming distance allowance, indel allowance, and total error (hamming+indel) allowance.
+     - Supports setting hamming distance, indel, and total error (hamming+indel) allowance.
      - 2
    * - locations
      - Where a tag should be searched for in a read